jliu70/adafruit.usedgoodies.com/docs/glossary/microcontroller.md

 | Adapter cables as required  |           |

-NOTE: as the Raspberry Pi is a SBC - you will need all the peripherals for Input and Output, as well as an OS
+NOTE: as the Raspberry Pi is a SBC (Single Board Computer) - you will need all the peripherals for Input and Output, as well as an OS.

 NOTE: the Arduino is a microcontroller so that it requires a separate computer to push code/instructions to it

+**Recap**

-Arduino - precision timing, measure pulse widths to a high degree of accuracy Raspberry Pi - add more intelligence or connect it to the Internet
+- Arduino - precision timing, measure pulse widths to a high degree of accuracy
+- Raspberry Pi - add more intelligence